UEC European Track Championships – Men's omnium

 The Men's omnium at the European Track Championships was first competed in 2010.
 Prior to 2010, there were two elite omniums held annually: an endurance omnium and a sprint omnium.

-The Omnium consists of six different competitions over two days.
+The Omnium has varied over time in the number and type of events included.
+As of 2026, the event is essentially an endurance points race held over one day, with four events; a scratch race, a tempo race and an elimination race, each with a maximum of 40 points, with a final points race proper with sprint and lap points available to determine the medals.